joagre/ratatoskr/ideas/r.md

 ```
 *Source: [ackermann.sa](../grammar/ackermann.sa)*

-# Directory hierarchy of modules
+## Directory hierarchy of modules

 A directory hierarchy of modules is a nice way to organize code and in
 the example below a module uses the `foreach` and ` writeln` functions
-from the standard libray:
+from the standard libray module hierarchy:

 ```
 import std.stdio